-Reduction of the number of animals used to obtain a certain amount of knowledge with the requisite precision.
+Reduction entails reducing the number of animals used without compromising the precision or amount of knowledge gained.

-Reduction comprises instances where a smaller number of animals can be used in a given situation in a specific experimental model than previously.
-Consequently, reduction must always be a target for lowering the number of animals used for generating a certain amount of knowledge and not as a target for whether a given organisation, state or company has reduced the overall number of animals within a given time frame compared to corresponding previous periods of time.
+Reduction encompasses instances where the number of animals used in a specific experiment is reduced, without invoking changes in the conditions or settings of the given experiment.
+Consequently, the focus of reduction must be on lowering the number of animals used, while still generating the same knowledge.
+Therefore, it does not include instances wherein an organization, state or company has reduced the overall number of animals in a given timeframe when compared to previous periods of time.

-The development of animal models with a view to enhancing the scientific results achievable from each individual animal is therefore also considered reduction.
-Reduction can be obtained using measures such as screening with animal-free models or technologies prior to animal testing, by using animals with the exact characteristics that one is interested in or by designing more systematic experiments.
+The development of animal models, with the intention of enhancing the scientific results achieved from an individual animal, is also considered reduction.
+Reduction can be achieved using methods such as screening with animal-free models, or technologies designed to improve animal testing.
+These methods may incorporate the use of animals with specific characteristics necessary for the experiment or by designing more systematic experiments.

 Sign up for our newsletter - don't miss information about our annual symposium etc.